TL;DR

 Mandatory Credit: Gary A. Vasquez-Imagn Images

-Suarez, the only reliever with at least 75 saves since the beginning of 2024, is one of the best closers/late-inning arms the Dodgers could get their hands on.
-Maybe there's too much bad blood for him to join L.A., but he'd be a natural fit.
+Suarez, the sole reliever boasting at least 75 saves since 2024 began, stands as one of the premier closers or late-inning pitchers the Dodgers could acquire.
+It might be there's too much bad blood for him to come to L.A., yet he'd seamlessly fit in.

 MORE: How many World Series have the Dodgers won?